- Perform your movement repetition,

 Unfortunately, I don't know a single person who learned the swing this way.
 We all just picked up a club and started whacking at the ball, ingraining bad movements from our very first "whiff!"

-Then you start scouring golf magazines, DVDs, TV shows and the internet for that one quick tip you need that will fix everything.
+Then you start scouring golf magazines, DVDs, TV shows, and the internet for that one quick tip that will fix everything.

-Unfortunately, many of you are still looking for that silver bullet that simply doesn't exist.
+Unfortunately, many of you are still searching for that silver bullet that simply doesn't exist.

-But now that you fully understand how to practice golf at the driving range and how to learn, you should buy into that old cliché "Perfect practice makes perfect," even if lasting improvement may not come as quickly as you'd like it to.
+But now that you fully understand how to practice golf at the driving range and how the brain actually learns, you should embrace that old cliché, "Perfect practice makes perfect," even if lasting improvement may not arrive as quickly as you'd like.

 The good news is that you've found golf instruction that's already built to minimize the time it takes you to ingrain the swing of your dreams.